JiakangChenBuff/chrome-image-classifier/README.md

-# Chrome Extension Multiclass CNN Demo
+# Chrome Extension Multiclass CNN Demo (AV AI 2021)
 ## NOTE: This extension will NOT work on chromebooks

 Method 1: